vaadin-miki/super-template/README.md

 # SuperTemplate

 This is an extension of Vaadin 14.X `PolymerTemplate` class.
 It enables server-side access to properties defined in the template file, which is normally not possible.
+It also attempts to solve a few general issues with templates.

 ## Limitations